-Confidentiality of Credentials Information
+Confidentiality of Credentialing Information

 All information related to credentialing and recredentialing activities is considered confidential.
-All credentialing documents are kept in locked file cabinets in the Credentialing Department, which is kept locked when not occupied.
-Only authorized personnel will have access to credentials files.
+All credentialing documents are kept in secured files within the Credentialing Department.
+Only authorized personnel have access to credentialing files.
 Practitioners/providers may access their files in accordance with the established policies.
 All confidential electronic data will be access-controlled through passwords.
 Access will be assigned based on job responsibility, and on a need-to-know basis.
-All Credentials Committee members, guests, and staff involved in the credentialing process will sign a confidentiality agreement at least annually.
+All Credentialing Committee members, guests, and staff involved in the credentialing process will sign a confidentiality agreement at least annually.